Skip to content

 The Verdict

-Affinity Photo is the best value in professional photo editing.
-At $69.99 one-time, it delivers 85-90% of Photoshop's capability — layers, masks, CMYK, RAW processing, HDR, focus stacking, non-destructive adjustments — without recurring costs.
+Affinity is the best value in professional photo editing — it is now completely free.
+At no cost, it delivers 85-90% of Photoshop's capability — layers, masks, CMYK, RAW processing, HDR, focus stacking, non-destructive adjustments.
 For photographers, hobbyists, freelancers, and anyone who resents subscription software, it is the obvious choice.

 The honest answer for most people: buy Affinity Photo.
 If you hit a wall — if you genuinely need Generative Fill, if a client demands native PSD round-tripping with Smart Objects intact, if a specific plugin only works in Photoshop — subscribe to Photoshop then.
 You will have saved hundreds of dollars in the meantime, and you will know exactly which Photoshop features you are paying for.